-- Records shall not be erased or destroyed but shall be amended if incorrect. - 20.
-Correction fluids shall not be used.
-The original entry shall remain visible. - 21.
-Deletions or alterations shall be made by scoring out with a single line followed by: - Signature (plus name in capitals) and counter signature, if appropriate. - Date and time of correct entry. - Reason for amendment. - 22.
-Corrections shall be made as close to the original recording as possible. - Alterations to prescriptions shall not be permissible.
-A prescription that is no longer appropriate shall be discontinued and a new prescription shall be written.
+3.3.11 Deletions or alterations are made by scoring out with a single line followed by:

+- a. signature (plus name in capitals) and counter-signature, if appropriate. - b. date and time of correct entry. - c. reason for amendment. - 3.3.12 Corrections are made as close to the original recording as possible.

-National Hospitals Office, Code of Practice for Medical Records Management (2007)
+National Hospitals Office, Standards and Recommended Practices for Healthcare Records Management (2011)